GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Red face causes and treatments according to dermatologists

-People prone to a red face from any cause should avoid using harsh scrubs or exfoliants on their faces and avoid products that contain highly irritating tretinoin, adapalene, and menthol.
+People prone to facial redness should avoid harsh scrubs, exfoliants, and irritating ingredients like tretinoin, adapalene, and menthol.

-Seborrheic dermatitis is a benign skin condition that typically appears as redness and scaling on the nose folds and between the eyebrows.
-It will usually not cause redness on the cheeks.
-The red areas in seborrheic dermatitis called seborrheic eczema usually look oilier and are covered by a thick scale.
+Seborrheic dermatitis typically appears as redness and scaling around the nose folds and between the eyebrows.
+Affected areas may look oily and have a thick, flaky scale.

 Contact Dermatitis